KMean/chain-flip/README.md

-# ChainFlip
+# Chain-Flip

-**Chain-Flip** is a decentralized coin flip betting game, leveraging Chainlink VRF for provable randomness.
+**ChainFlip** is a decentralized coin flip betting game, leveraging Chainlink VRF for provable randomness.
 Players can create and join matches, with automatic payout to the winner.

 ## Features